ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debug-sessions.md

 ### Test debug sessions

-The Ballerina test functions can also be debugged using CodeLens.
-The `debug` CodeLens will automatically appear on top of each Ballerina test function and you are able to execute/debug only the selected test case by clicking on the corresponding CodeLens as shown below.
+You can use the CodeLens to debug Ballerina test functions as well.
+The `debug` CodeLens will automatically appear on top of each Ballerina test function.
+Click on the corresponding CodeLens as shown below to execute/debug only the selected test case.

 <img src="https://wso2.com/ballerina/vscode/docs/img/debug/start-quick-test-debug-session.gif" class="cInlineImage-full"/>